ManimCommunity/manim/docs/source/installation/linux.rst

 apt – Ubuntu / Mint / Debian
 ****************************

-To first update your sources, and then install Cairo, Pango, and FFmpeg simply run:
+To first update your sources, and then install Cairo, and Pango simply run:

 .. code-block:: bash

    sudo apt update
-   sudo apt install build-essential python3-dev libcairo2-dev libpango1.0-dev ffmpeg
+   sudo apt install build-essential python3-dev libcairo2-dev libpango1.0-dev

 If you don't have python3-pip installed, install it via: